delta-dot-network/docs/docs/glossary.md

 The minimal denomination for fungible tokens on the delta network.

-### Executor Lease Agreement (ELA) {#ela}
+### Domain Agreement {#ela}

-A record stored at the base layer which identifies a domain along with the domain's executor and owned shard.
+A record stored at the base layer which identifies a domain along with the domain's operator and owned shard.

+### Domain Operator

+The signer who controls a Domain.

 ### Vault